snotskie/ttrpg/md/index.md

 While you and your allies may spend Blessings to attempt to Help one another, in certain situations your effects, items, environment, careful planning, or so on  can provide you situational aid of a different sort.

-- **Receive Aid:** Situational aid effects describe a possible failed Check or lost Contest and say to "receive $+X$ in aid" in response.
-When you do, you gain a $+X$ bonus to the roll, possibly turning the failure into a success or loss into a win.
+- **Receive Aid:** Situational aid effects describe a possible failed Check and say to "receive $+X$ in aid" in response.
+When you do, you gain a $+X$ bonus to the roll, possibly turning the failure into a success.

 Also note: